mitchell/selfpass/README.md

 # selfpass_client

-This is the multi-platform native Selfpass client.
+This is the multi-platform native Selfpass client built with the Flutter framework.